DZD-eV-Diabetes-Research/redcap-docker/README.md

 > **The integration tests download REDCap from the community portal.** You need to provide a Community portal login.Each full run downloads exactly 2 versions.
 Do not run the full suite repeatedly in a short period — automated downloads may conflict with the REDCap Consortium's usage policies.
 Run targeted tests during development and reserve full runs for pre-release verification.

 ---

+## Example Setups

+If you are more of a hands-on learner; Under [`examples/README.md`](examples/README.md) you can find examplary setups with some documentation.

 ## Roadmap